David Wojnarowicz: Response from the art world and the public

 In response, the curator David C. Ward defended the artwork, saying, "It is not anti-religion or sacrilegious.
 It is a powerful use of imagery".
 The Andy Warhol Foundation announced that it would not fund future Smithsonian projects, while several institutions, including the San Francisco Museum of Modern Art and the Tate Modern, scheduled showings of the removed work.

 The decision led to multiple protests.

 On December 9, National Portrait Gallery Commissioner James T. Bartlett resigned in protest.
 Clough issued a statement standing by the decision.
 Several Smithsonian curators criticized the decision, as did critics, with Newsweek arts critic Blake Gopnik diagnosing the complaints as "gay bashing" and not a legitimate public controversy.

-Notable posthumous exhibitions
+Notable posthumous exhibitions and publications

 In 2011, P.P.O.W.
 Gallery showed Spirituality, an exhibition of Wojnarowicz's drawings, photographs, videos, collages, and personal notebooks; in a review in The Brooklyn Rail, Kara L. Rooney called the show "meticulously researched and commendably curated from a wide array of sources, ... a mini-retrospective, providing context and clues for Wojnarowicz's often elusive, sometimes dangerous, and always brutally honest work."

 In 2018, the Whitney Museum of American Art hosted a major retrospective, David Wojnarowicz: History Keeps Me Awake at Night, which was co-curated by the Whitney's David Kiehl and art historian David Breslin.
 It received international praise.

+In 2023, a new book detailing the relationship between Wojnarowicz and his French lover Jean Pierre Delage was published by Primary Information Press.
+Titled Dear Jean Pierre, it followed the relationship between the two men from 1979 and 1982 through a series of letters, photographs and other correspondence that they sent each other across the ocean.
+The text and contents of some of these letters were published in The Paris Review alongside the book's release.